When you think of an addict psychological trauma, what image comes to mind?

 That said, there is one particularly powerful intervention I will touch on that I feel qualified to discuss.

-James W. Pennebaker is an American social psychologist who has done a lot of work on the healing power of expressive writing.
+James W. Pennebaker is an American social psychologist who has done a lot of work on the healing power of expressive writing, or as Dr. Jordan B. Peterson calls it, self authoring.

-Pennebaker explains the therapeutic effects of writing in his book, Words That Heal:
+Pennebaker explains the therapeutic effects of self authoring in his book, Words That Heal:

 The reality, however, is that there is no one technique that is guaranteed to work.
 Since the mid-1980s, an increasing number of studies have focused on the value of expressive writing as a way to bring about healing.
 The evidence is mounting that the act of writing about traumatic experience for as little as fifteen or twenty minutes a day for three or four days can produce measurable changes in physical and mental health.
 Emotional writing also can affect people’s sleep habits, work efficiency, and how they connect to others.
 Indeed, when we put our traumatic experiences into words, we tend to become less concerned with the emotional events that have been weighing us down.

-Simply writing for 15 minutes in private about traumatic experiences a few times can have permanent changes on your emotional and physical health.
-Understanding and writing clearly about the events that caused your traumatic experiences—the story of your trauma—allows your mind and body to process those memories anew, in a healthy way, and let go of the past.
+Simply self authoring for 15 minutes in private about traumatic experiences a few times can have permanent changes on your emotional and physical health.
+Understanding and writing clearly about the events that caused your traumatic experiences—the story of your psychological trauma—allows your mind and body to process those memories anew, in a healthy way, and let go of the past.

 In the USA alone, we spend 11 billion dollars each year on self-help books.
 Clearly the desire to enhance ourselves is stronger than ever.
 Self-enhancement apps are some of the most popular apps in the world.
 The popularity of fitness is at an all time high too.
 And if this reduces suffering in the world, this is only a good thing.